netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    improve the readability and interoperability of published YANG data models.

+   YANG 1.0 modules have to conform to {{!RFC6020}} while YANG 1.1 modules have to conform to {{!RFC7950}}.
+   This document adds usage guidelines in addition to these YANG RFCs.

    {{sec-iana-mm}} updates {{!RFC8126}} by providing guidance for writing the IANA considerations for RFCs that specify IANA-maintained modules.